vickymaulana/Al-Quran/README.md

 This will generate a production-ready build in the `build` folder, optimized for performance.

+## Demo

+Explore the live demo of the Al-Quran ReactJS app on [mab.my.id](https://mab.my.id).
+Feel free to interact with the application and experience its features.

 ## Learn More

 Explore the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) to learn more about the project structure and configuration.